1. Do you meet tax exemption requirements?

 This Revenue Procedure considers the “unique circumstances of Indian tribes and tribal governments” and provides specific details under which the exception applies to tribal government programs.

-As California conforms to IRC Section 61 under Revenue and Taxation Code Section 17071, the Franchise Tax Board follows Revenue Procedure 2014-35 to apply the general welfare exception for purposes of tribal government programs to tribal members.
+As California conforms to IRC Section 61 under Revenue and Taxation Code Section 17071, we follow Revenue Procedure 2014-35 to apply the general welfare exception for purposes of tribal government programs to tribal members.

 Tribal Consultation Policy